 “You are never too old to set a new goal or dream a new dream” – C.S.
 Lewis

 After you know your dream.
 It’s time to set goals to achieve that ultimate dream.
 Because having a goal in life means having a direction in life, a motivation to move forward, and a reason to get up in the morning.

 Now the key to goal setting and staying motivated in retirement is to set realistic goals.
 And by that, I do not mean don’t chase your dreams, but you need a realistic action plan to achieve your dreams.
 And what Tony Robbins, in his Personal Power Program, will teach you is how to set goals properly.
 And how you can achieve them.

 The key is to break down your goal into smaller steps and create an action plan so that you can work towards your goal every day.
 A series of small steps will ultimately lead you to your ultimate goal.

 “The distance between dreams and reality is action.” – Unknown

 Setting a goal makes your retirement dream tangible and more within reach.
 And a good action plan is the best strategy to get you into action.
-Once you start working towards a specific goal in life today, it motivates you even more to take the next step tomorrow and the next step the day after that.
-Get the ball rolling and you don’t have to worry about staying motivated every again.
+Once you start working towards a specific goal in life today, it motivates you even more to take the next step tomorrow and the next day after.
+Get the ball rolling, and you don’t have to worry about staying motivated ever again.

 Step 5) Create New Routines And Healthy Habits

-When you retire you lose many daily routines that came with having a job.
-It’s a possibility that because of the lack of daily routines you feel unmotivated in retirement.
+When you retire, you lose many daily routines that come with having a job.
+It’s a possibility that you may feel unmotivated in retirement because of the lack of daily routines.
 Therefore creating new routines and healthy habits is important to feel motivated again.
-It creates a structure in your retirement day and you’ll have something to hold on to.
+It creates a structure in your retirement day, and you’ll have something to hold on to.